trothr/chicory/README.md

 To date, more than 100 open source packages have been built with Chicory and deployed on more than a dozen different systems (OS+HW combinations).
+See the [current list of packages](doc/packages.md) for the latest successful builds.

 ## Features